Benjamin Salisbury: Personal life

 Salisbury married his wife Kelly Murkey in 2006.
 He has three children.

 Salisbury was a contestant on Jeopardy!, where he competed in an episode of Teen Celebrity Jeopardy! against Kirsten Dunst and Joseph Gordon-Levitt.
 Salisbury won with $1, making him one of only three contestants to win with just $1.
+Despite winning with $1, he still received $15,000 for his charity.